sixem/ivfi-php/docs/themes.md

 ## Overview
 IVFi-PHP supports custom themes.

-The [ivfi-themes](https://github.com/sixem/ivfi-themes) repository contains a collection of official themes that can be used with any supported IVFi version.
+You can find a list of official themes here: [IVFi-themes](https://github.com/sixem/ivfi-themes), or you can create your own!

 ## Usage
 * 1) Download or create the themes that you wish to use.